 Every feedback and comment is valuable for us.
 You can send us a direct message though the app (you can find our notices on the map Commu-Sami, Commu-Ronnie ja Commu-Karo) or you can email us firstname.lastname@example.org.
 Thank you for your patience!

 We are still in early stage on our journey.
 We have decided to concentrate our resources to specific areas.

-Yes.
-It is currently the user's responsibility to ensure that the help notification created in the Commu is up to date.
+It is the user's responsibility to ensure that the notices created in the Commu are up to date.
 Please remember to delete or update your notification!

 We are sorry to see you go.
-Send us an email to email@example.com and we will delete your account and information.
+You can delete your account and data inside Commu at Settings > Data.
 Hope to see you again soon!